 A flavored nicotine liquid called vape juice (e-juice) is what’s in a vape, but not all vapes contain nicotine.
 The user decides the flavor and amount of nicotine they wish to use, if any at all.

-The first retail vape was an electronic cigarette designed to look just like a tobacco cigarette.
-Designed by Hon Lik, it was released by the China-based company, Ruyan, in the early 2000s and in Europe and America around 2007.
-Now different types of vapes range in design, power, and vapor-making ability, but the basics of their functions and usage are the same as the first one made.
+The first retail vape was an electronic cigarette designed to look like a tobacco cigarette.
+Created by Hon Lik, the e-cigarette was released by the China-based company, Ruyan, in the early 2000s.
+Then to Europe and America around 2007.
+Now different types of vapes range in design, power, and vapor-making ability.
+The basics of their functions and usage are the same as the first one made.

 All vapes work on the same premise: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
 The user then inhales the vapor through a small mouthpiece.

 The vape mod is a battery device, normally using lithium-ion batteries.
 These devices can come in many forms and sizes.
 They’re named accordingly, like box mods, vape pens, tube mods, to small designs called pod vapes and e-cigarettes.
 The term “mod” is a nod to the early days of vaping when users modified devices for more power.

 Nowadays, vape mods have a broad range in electronic features and power limits.
 Some are more advanced and can be adjustable in watts (variable wattage mods) or even controlled in temperature (temperature control mods); others have no adjustability and require no technological understanding from the user.

 The levels of power in a vape mod generally dictate the ease of use, as well as the experience required to safely operate them.